Madrid Vegan Guide: 20+ Restaurants, Tips & More

 Planeta Vegano

-This vegan supermarket has just about everything you could want — cheese, vitamins, pet supplies, and more!
+This vegan market has just about everything you could want — cheese, vitamins, pet supplies, and more!
 Even if you don’t need groceries, you should still pop in and check it out.

 If your travels are taking you outside of Madrid, don’t miss my lineup of vegan hotels in Europe!